 In RRC_CONNECTED state the IAB-MT shall be capable of sending RRCReestablishmentRequest message within Tre-establish_delay seconds from the moment it detects a loss in RRC connection.
 The total RRC connection delay (Tre-establish_delay) shall be less than:

-Tre-establish_delay=TUE_re-establish_delay+TUL_grant
+Tre-establish_delay=TIAB-MT_re-establish_delay+TUL_grant

 TUL_grant: It is the time required to acquire and process uplink grant from the target PCell.
 The uplink grant is required to transmit RRCReestablishmentRequest message.